 process_data is where the central logic of the tool goes; and

 build_metadata is where you can define the schema of the tool’s output, allowing tools downstream to be configured in Designer without running the workflow.

 These functions allow you to specify the Python SDK’s behavior, including whether records are read in row-by-row and processed one at a time (stream mode) or read in and processed all at once (batch mode), and if the input records are read in as a list or a pandas data frame.

-There are pros and cons to each approach (just like watching Snakes on a Plane with your elderly parents).
-The benefits of creating a tool with the Python SDK include typically faster processing times and a more native-like tool experience for end users.
+There are pros and cons to each approach.
+The benefits of creating a tool with the Python SDK include typically faster processing times and a more native-like tool experience for end-users.
 It is easy and straightforward to package a Python SDK tool as a .yxi to share with other users.
 Possible cons are that the Python SDK does require more familiarity with Python programming, and the pre-SnakePlane SDK was a little less than intuitive and not necessarily easy to use.